ryabukhinstep/opentelemetry-example/Readme.md

 **Running:**
-- build instrument.
+- build tools.
 Kafka, jaeger and etc. See docker-compose file
   - `docker compose up`
 -  use .env file for configuring environment.
 See the example in 'environments' folder
 - execute commands from first_service, second_service and third_service directories for start apps